luyadev/luya.io/docs/guide/cms/menu.md

 There is also a possibility to inject data into the menu component direct from every part of your web application.
 An item inject gives a module the possibility to add items into the menu container.

-The most important property of the `InjectItem` class is the `childOf` definition, this is where you have to define who is the parent *nav_item.id*.
+The most important property of the <class name="luya\cms\menu\InjectItem" /> class is the `childOf` definition, this is where you have to define who is the parent *nav_item.id*.
 An item injection should be done during the after load event to attach at the right initializer moment of the item, but could be done any time.
-To inject an item use the `\luya\cms\Menu::injectItem` method on the menu container like below:
+To inject an item use the <class name="luya\cms\Menu" method="injectItem" />` method on the menu container like below:

 ```php
 Yii::$app->menu->injectItem(new InjectItem([